 Today the well is covered over by several granite slabs but the small cross still stands alongside it.
-Crossing 1987, p.122 mentions an account of a man called Bridges who suggested that the cross was brought to the well from the nearby ruined chapel at Halstock however he is a bit sceptical as to its accuracy, a point Faull, 2004, p.56 agrees with.
-Harrison, 2004, p.294 takes a differing view as he considers that the account of Bridges “ties in with the apparent age of the cross”, this is a brave statement as a dating method for granite artefacts has never been devised, if it had it would solve many mysteries concerning the age of Dartmoor crosses.
+Crossing, p.122 mentions an account of a man called Bridges who suggested that the cross was brought to the well from the nearby ruined chapel at Halstock however he is a bit sceptical as to its accuracy, a point Faull, p.56 agrees with.
+In 1889 the following also was written; “Nearly on the ridge of the park, a small spring having a cross of rude sculpture lying in its ooze, has obtained this appellation… The cross, with an inscription denoting the care piety had taken of such places was common in older times; but there is a tradition, though we do not vouch for its authenticity, that this cross has been removed from its position over Halstock Chapel.” – Knight, p.74.
+It is also interesting to note that in Chudleigh’s sketch of the cross taken from his book of 1892 that the cross is indeed “lying in its ooze.” – see below.
+However, back to the origins of the cross, Harrison, p.294 takes a differing view as he considers that the account of Bridges “ties in with the apparent age of the cross“, this is a brave statement as a dating method for granite artefacts has never been devised, if it had it would solve many mysteries concerning the age of Dartmoor crosses.
 For the present we must accept that there is a stone cross at the well one of the earliest mentions of it is that of William Crossing.
 Interestingly enough, J. Ll.
-W. Page, 1895, p.65 also mentions the cross and describes it as “… the head and part of the shaft of an old cross.”, he also comments that the well is also locally known as ‘Spicer’s Well’, this being a local corruption of ‘Fitz’s Well’.
+W. Page, p.65 also mentions the cross and describes it as “… the head and part of the shaft of an old cross.”, he also comments that the well is also locally known as ‘Spicer’s Well’, this being a local corruption of ‘Fitz’s Well’.
 This information he attributes to Crossing which considering this book was published in 1895 must make Crossing’s description one of the earliest.
+The vital statistics of the cross are that today it stands at a height of 84 centimetres with an arm span of 49 centimetres and a circumference of 1.08 metres – Sandles, p.38.
+As can be seen from the 2019 photograph below sadly the rushes are slowly encroaching around the cross and well, maybe it could do with a touch of TLC?

 So where did the name of ‘Fitz’ come from?
 Again Crossing, p.122 is the originator of the theory that John Fitz was the owner of Okehampton Park where the well is situated.
 He also owned lands in Tavistock the centre of which was Fitzford.
 He also records that Mr Bray called him a “water fancier” because in the mid to late 1500’s he leased some land with the rights to convey water “in pipes of timber, lead or otherwise” to his house at Fitzford”.
-Crossing also suggests several spellings for the name Fitz; there is Fytz, Fitz, Fice, and Fize.
+Crossing also suggests several spellings for the name Fitz; there is Fytz, Fitz, Fice, and Fize. and Fice is also the name for the well that John Chudleigh uses in his book of 1892., p.62.
 Now it gets confusing, on the land which had the water lease there is another well called Fice’s Well.
 This well has a date of 1568 inscribed on a tablet and also has an identical story of a couple getting piskie led and drinking pure spring water to break the spell, only this time the couple are John Fitz and presumably his wife.
 So now we have two wells, both with the same legend and both owned by the same man with a differently spelt surname.
 Therefore is it possible to conclude that if Fitz and Fice were the same man and he built Fice’s Well in 1568, Fitz’s Well must have been established around about the same time?

 Crossing, W. 1987 The Ancient Stone Crosses of Dartmoor, Devon Books, Exeter.